 Based on a growing understanding of the love and nonviolence taught and modeled by Jesus, Kurt became a conscientious objector to the war in Viet Nam.
 The two martyrs—Jesus and Bonhoeffer—had launched the trajectory of his life.

-After graduating from the Washington University School of Fine Arts in 1969, Kurt pursued a varied career at the General Motors Design Center in Warren, Michigan.
-For over 35 years, he worked in a wide variety of positions as a sculptor, digital technician, process and technology planner, business strategist, historian, writer, and visual communicator, serving under every vice president of the Design Center except its founder Harley Earl.
+After graduating from the Washington University School of Fine Arts in 1969 (now the Sam Fox School of Art + Design), Kurt pursued a varied career at the General Motors Design Center in Warren, Michigan.
+For over 35 years, he worked in a wide variety of positions as a sculptor, digital technician, process and technology planner, business strategist, historian, writer, and visual communicator, serving under every vice president of the Design Center, except its founder Harley Earl, until his retirement.

 Kurt retired from General Motors in 2005 and now lives in Farmington Hills, Michigan.
 Today, he spends much of his time in study and writing.

 In 2008, Kurt was asked to write a history of automotive design at General Motors titled Driving Style: GM Design’s First Century.